MarkBind/markbind/docs/userGuide/deployingTheSite.md

 </panel>

-Finally, you may open a PR to the repo of your Markbind site.
-If everything is configured correctly, after a few minutes, you should be able to see a `github-actions bot` automatically commenting on the PR with a link to _preview_ the updated Markbind site.
+Finally, you may open a PR to the repo of your MarkBind site.
+If everything is configured correctly, after a few minutes, you should be able to see a `github-actions bot` automatically commenting on the PR with a link to _preview_ the updated MarkBind site.

 <include src="screenshot.md" boilerplate var-alt="Surge PR bot" var-file="surgeGithubActionsBot.png" inline />